francisdb/vbscript.rs/README.md

 On October 2023 [Microsoft deprecated VBScript](https://learn.microsoft.com/en-us/windows/whats-new/deprecated-features).
 However, there are still many legacy systems that use it.
 This project aims to provide a lexer, parser and later interpreter for VBScript, so that it can be used in Rust projects.

+A timeline is available at the [Windows IT Pro Blog](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/vbscript-deprecation-timelines-and-next-steps/ba-p/4148301).

 ## Projects using vbscript.rs

 https://github.com/francisdb/vbsfmt